theleveragedguess/algorist/part_1/chapter_5/README.md

 # Graph Traversal

-Graph are one of the unifying themes of computer science--an abstract representation that describes the organization of transportation systems, human interactions, and telecommunication networks.
+Graphs are one of the unifying themes of computer science— an abstract representation that describes the organization of transportation systems, human interactions, and telecommunication networks.
 That so many different structures can be modeled using a single formalism is a source of great power to the educated programmer.
-More precisely, a graph $G=(V,E)$ consists of a set of _vertices $V$_ together with a set $E$ of vertex pairs or $edges$.
+More precisely, a graph $G=(V,E)$ consists of a set of _vertices $V$_ together with a set $E$ of vertex pairs or _edges_.
 Graphs are important because they can be used to represent essentially _any_ relationship.
 The key to solving many algorithmic problems is to think of them in terms of graphs.
 Graph theory provides a language for talking about the properties of relationships, and it is amazing how often messy applied problems have a simple description and solution in terms of classical graph properties.
 Designing truly novel graph algorithms is a very difficult tasks.
 The key to using graph algorithms effectively in applications lies in correctly modeling your problem so you can take advantage of existing algorithms.